autowarefoundation/autoware.universe/planning/obstacle_cruise_planner/docs/debug.md

 ### Detection area

 Green polygons which is a detection area is visualized by `detection_polygons` in the `~/debug/marker` topic.
-For each behavior, if `behavior_determination.*.max_lat_margin` is not zero, the polygons are expanded with the additional width.
+To determine each behavior (cruise, stop, and slow down), if `behavior_determination.*.max_lat_margin` is not zero, the polygons are expanded with the additional width.

 ![detection_area](../media/detection_area.png)